Phillip-England/xerus/README.md

 # Xerus

-A backend framework for Bun.
-Features include:
-1. Manual Routing
-2. File-Based Routing
-3. JSX Support
-4. Easy Query Params / Dynamic Paths
+A backend framework for Bun focused on ease of use and productivity.
+Xerus comes with JSX support and file based routing out of the box.

 ## Installation